Backyard Landscaping Secrets

-Whether it's a big blank space or an outdoor oasis filled with furniture and gardening knickknacks, there are likely spots in your backyard that could use some landscaping touch-ups.
+Whether it's a big blank space or an outdoor oasis filled with furniture and garden decor, there are likely spots in your backyard that could use some landscaping touch-ups.
 But unless you've had time and budget to finesse it, this may prove difficult.
-Fortunately, there are easy-to-implement backyard landscaping secrets that can increase your space's beauty and usability.
+We rounded up our favorite, easy-to-implement backyard landscaping secrets that can increase your yard's beauty and usability.

 Where to add flowers and shrubs to your landscape may be difficult to discern.
 Luckily, Carloftis has an easy backyard landscaping secret to get you started: Begin by marking the corners to those outdoor rooms you've created.
 For example, place a shrub at each corner of a patio, or a cluster of flowers at the entrance to a sitting area.
 It's a great way to add definition as well as color, and those corners can eventually morph into larger flowerbeds and borders.

 Adding focal points, shielding problems, and creating outdoor rooms may bring other to-dos into play in your backyard, Carloftis says.
 For example, if you've decided on a spot for a deck, you may realize you need sun protection.
 That, in turn, may prompt you to build an arbor.
 As your kids grow up, you may want to replace the playscape with raised beds.
 It's a good reminder to think of your backyard as an ever-changing, ever-adapting space that you can tailor to your family's needs.

 6. Add Vegetables

 Carloftis is a big proponent of including a vegetable garden—even a tiny one—in every backyard.
 “Everybody needs to be connected with the earth,” Carloftis says.
 “When they grow something and go out and eat it, it is really basic and fulfilling.”